Company (2002 film): Soundtrack

-The soundtrack album of Company was composed by Sandeep Chowta with lyrics written by Sahni, Nitin Raikwar and Taabish Romani.
+The soundtrack album of Company was composed by Sandeep Chowta with lyrics written by Jaideep Sahni, Nitin Raikwar and Taabish Romani.
 The album contains eight tracks, two of which are instrumentals.
 The vocals were performed by Asha Bhosle, Sudesh Bhosle, Sapna Awasthi, Altaf Raja, Babul Supriyo, Sonali Vajpayee, Sowmya Raoh and Chowta.
 It was released on 15 February 2002 by T-Series.

 The album met with mostly positive reviews.
 Taran Adarsh said the film "boasts of just one song, the immensely popular "Khallas", while the remaining songs form part of the background".
 Sheela Raval of India Today wrote that the songs seemingly blend with the film and said; "Even the sole song – "Khallas", lipsynched by the sexy Isha Koppikar – doesn't seem like a needless interjection".
 Jyoti Shukla of Rediff.com said "Khallas" is "out and out for front-benchers and breaks the tempo of the movie".